Zirconium Nanostructures Obtained from Anodic Synthesis By-Products and Their Potential Use in PVA-Based Coatings

 Abstract

-Nanostructures obtained as a by-product of the electrochemical synthesis of ZrO2 nanotube membranes have scarcely received any attention despite its enormous potential.
-This is mainly due to its size properties, morphology and composition.
-In the present work, we characterize these nanostructures and analyze its possible application as an additive in PVA-based coatings.
-The characterization was performed by XRF, SEM-EDS, TEM and XRD.
-The results showed that the nanostructures consist of tubular fragments generated during the formation of the ZrO2 membrane, with a dimension of 626.74 nm in width, a length of 1906.39 nm and a clear cubic structure.
-The ZrO2-PVA coating, which is prepared by using the spin coating technique, presented a uniform and homogenous particle distribution, which was later confirmed by FTIR, SEM and AFM.
-The optical transparency and thermal resistance were evaluated through UV-Vis and TGA, showing that the incorporation of ZrO2 as an additive improved its UV absorption properties and thermal stability during the pyrolysis stage.
-The results suggest that the ZrO2 nanostructures significantly improve the thermal and protective properties of the PVA-based coatings.
+Nanostructures obtained as a by-product of the electrochemical synthesis of ZrO2 nanotube membranes have scarcely received any attention despite their enormous potential.
+This is mainly due to their size properties, morphology, and composition.
+In the present work, these nanostructures are characterized, and their potential application as an additive in PVA-based coatings is analyzed.
+The characterization was performed by X-ray fluorescence, scanning electron microscopy, energy-dispersive X-ray spectroscopy, transmission electron microscopy, and X-ray diffraction.
+The results showed that the nanostructures consist of tubular fragments generated during the formation of the ZrO2 membrane, with a dimension of 626.74 nm in width, a length of 1906.39 nm, and a clear cubic structure.
+The ZrO2-PVA coating, which is prepared by using the spin coating technique, presented a uniform and homogenous particle distribution, which was later confirmed by Fourier transform infrared spectroscopy, scanning electron microscopy, and atomic force microscopy.
+The optical transparency and thermal resistance were evaluated through UV-Vis spectroscopy and thermogravimetric analysis, showing that the incorporation of ZrO2 as an additive improved its UV absorption properties and thermal stability during the pyrolysis stage.
+The results suggest that the ZrO2 nanostructures enhance the thermal and protective properties of the PVA-based coatings by acting as physical barriers and stabilizers within the polymer matrix.

 Article activity feed